Rjv-RY/JavaToJS/README.md

 - unary exprs
 - postfix exprs
 - separate var declerations and instantiations
-- array declerations both 1D and multi dimensional [almost done]
+- array declerations both 1D and multi dimensional [almost done, only can't be declared and initiated separately]

 but, it lacks for loops, function declerations, switch case, and also array indexing.